epsbLogo

 2. Siblings of current students who will be returning to the school the following year.

-If the student you are registering or pre-enrolling meets one of these criteria for the 2023-2024 school year, please register them online (new students) or pre-enrol through SchoolZone (existing students).
+If the student you are registering for the 2024-2025 school year, please register them online (new students).

 To register your child at Weinlos School you must live in the Weinlos attendance area or in the Laurel community.
-Children who are born in 2018 are age appropriate for Kindergarten.
+Children who are born in 2020 or who will be five by December 31, 2025 are age appropriate for Kindergarten.
 Families must register online.
 Further information can be found on the Edmonton Public School website.

 Faculty Message